PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Experiments

-\textbf{Implementation Details.} Our two-stage training is implemented using PyTorch on four NVIDIA V100 GPUs.
-Stage-PSC (Prompt Learning): We freeze the VLM encoders and optimize only the context tokens (length $N_{ctx}=16$) using CoOp~\cite{zhou2022b}.
-We use SGD with a learning rate of 0.002, momentum of 0.9, and no weight decay for 200 epochs.
-The batch size is set to 128.
-Stage-NSD (Distillation): We freeze the teacher and the learned text features.
-The student is trained for 300 epochs using the AdamW optimizer~\cite{loshchilov2018decoupled} with an initial learning rate of $1\times10^{-4}$ and weight decay of $1\times10^{-4}$.
-We employ a cosine annealing scheduler~\cite{loshchilov2016sgdr} with a minimum learning rate of $1\times10^{-5}$.
-The distillation temperature $\tau$ is set to 2.0.
-For the neighborhood-aware structural distillation (NSD) module, the neighborhood size $K$ is set to 3.
-For $\mathcal{L}_{base}$, we follow VL2Lite~\cite{jang2025} and initialize $\lambda_{cls}=0.01$ and $\lambda_{vis}=\lambda_{txt}=0.495$, which are dynamically adjusted during training.
+\textbf{Implementation Details.} Our framework is implemented in PyTorch on four NVIDIA V100 GPUs.
+In Stage-PSC, the VLM encoders are frozen and only the context tokens ($N_{ctx}=16$) are optimized using CoOp~\cite{zhou2022b} with SGD (lr=0.002, momentum=0.9, weight decay=0) for 200 epochs and batch size 128.
+In Stage-NSD, the teacher and semantic anchors are frozen, and the student is trained for 300 epochs using AdamW~\cite{loshchilov2018decoupled} (lr=$1\times10^{-4}$, weight decay=$1\times10^{-4}$) with cosine annealing~\cite{loshchilov2016sgdr} (min lr=$1\times10^{-5}$).
+We set $\tau=2.0$, $K=3$, $\tau_r=1.0$, and $\lambda_{\text{NSD}}=1.0$.
+Following VL2Lite~\cite{jang2025}, $\lambda_{cls}=0.01$ and $\lambda_{vis}=\lambda_{txt}=0.495$.